dennyabrain/social-dashboard/docs/rough.md

 # Conventions

-in the database any field prefixed with a "t\_" indicates that this is an id from twitter's API and hence can be used for querying detailed objects. it is also used to differentiate between standard fields like created_at. for instance in a table created_at field would be used to denote the timestamp of when a field was created at in this database wherease t_created_at would be used for its created at timestamp in twitter's database.
+- in the database any field prefixed with a "t\_" indicates that this is an id from twitter's API and hence can be used for querying detailed objects. it is also used to differentiate between standard fields like created_at. for instance in a table created_at field would be used to denote the timestamp of when a field was created at in this database wherease t_created_at would be used for its created at timestamp in twitter's database.
+- If the database needs a value and its not present in the API response, we store it as "NA".
+  This differentiates an undefined value from an empty string.

 # Test